 Example: S-V-DO Solution sentence (correct):

-Noun Considering walking the dogs, I tied my shoes.
+Noun Considering walking the dogs , I tied my shoes.

 Direct Object

 In a Gerund Phrase

 In a Participial Phrase

-(This sentence is correct! -- If you do not understand how, look at the participial phrase section below).
+Only for middle, junior, or senior divisions X - 43 LinguiSHTIK Judges Manual - 2022-23 Edition Only for junior or senior divisions Only for senior division (This sentence is correct! -- If you do not understand how, look at the participial phrase section below).